GYG-be/gyg-be.github.io/_posts/2024-03-25-Christian-time-management.md

 13. Attending cultural events (museums, concerts, plays)
 14. Joining a social or networking group for older adults
 15. Participating in a language or cultural exchange program
-16. Attending sports events or games as a spectator
+16. Attending sports events or games as a ***spectator*** *NOT FOR ME, AI!*
 17. Joining a chess club or bridge club
 18. Participating in a storytelling or oral history project
 19. Attending a cooking or dining club
 20. Joining a pet therapy or animal-assisted therapy program
 21. Participating in a community garden or urban farming project
-22. Attending a senior prom or dance event
+22. Attending a senior prom or dance event *NOT FOR ME, AI!*
 23. Joining a laughter yoga or humor therapy group
 24. Participating in a gratitude or kindness project
 25. Attending a tea party or social gathering
 26. Joining a photography or videography club
 27. Participating in a public speaking or debate club
-28. Attending a wine tasting or food tasting event
+28. Attending a wine tasting or food tasting event *NOT FOR ME, AI!*
 29. Joining a writing or journaling group
 30. Participating in a community service or volunteer project
 31. Attending a movie or film discussion group